-- pedestrian entries and exits;
+- Pedestrian entries and exits:

-- lifts and ramps:
+- Lifts and ramps;

-- · accessible toilets; and
+- Accessible toilets; and

-- pay stations.
+- Pay stations.

-As a general principle the parking space for an accessible vehicle corresponds to 1.5 times the size of a parking space for a standard vehicle (i.e. 3 standard parking spaces provide for 2 accessible parking spaces).
-Parking spaces should be at least 3.20 metres wide.
-Best practice is 3.60 metres.
+As a general principle the parking space for an accessible vehicle corresponds to 1.5 times the size of a parking space for a standard vehicle (i.e. three standard parking spaces provide for two accessible parking spaces).
+Parking spaces should be at least 3.20m wide.
+Best practice is 3.60m.